 2. To make it simple, just explain the USP of your product/service to the designers & they’d be able to relate what feelings need to be driven strongly to the consumers.

-Though particular fonts & colors are not necessary to be chosen beforehand, but a feel and style expectation set from the very beginning helps the designers to furnish relevant designs without many alterations.
+Though particular fonts are not necessary to be chosen beforehand, but a feel and style expectation set from the very beginning helps the designers to furnish relevant designs without many alterations.
+Colors on the other hand are very important consideration, as good logo colors that relate to your business brand and theme would definitely decide the success of your long term marketing efforts.

 1. Check out Coolors : amazing site if you want to do some color combination R&D yourself.